-Action Step: Make a commitment to let go of some control; decide on one specific area to start with.
+Action Step: Make a commitment to let go of some control.
+Decide on one specific area to start with and follow through.

 Next time my hubby goes to do the dishes, I think I'll tell him, ‘Thank you,' instead of feeling guilty they weren't already done 😉

 Conclusion: Time Management Makes Being a Work-From-Home Mom Easier

 I'm not going to lie.
 Even with solid time management, being a work-from-home mom isn't always (or maybe even often) going to be easy.
 Especially in the season when you have young children, you may feel you're juggling too many plates too much of the time.